 One of the most frequent questions we hear from our clients is, ‘I can see there is profit in the accounts, but I have no cash in the bank – what’s going on?

 What is typically happening in that scenario is decisions are being made with reference to ‘book profit’ without properly understanding how cash flow can differ – sometimes quite significantly – from profit.
 For example, excess drawings by the business owners do not appear in the profit and loss account, but they clearly drain cash.
 Also, you might close a big deal with a major customer and book the revenue as sales, but if they don’t pay you for 90 days, you could find yourself in a tight spot.
-Similarly, you might commit the business to a large loan to finance new machinery, but the capital element of the loan repayments will not show up on the profit and loss account both accounts in eur or usd can vary also.
+Similarly, you might commit the business to a large loan to finance new machinery, but the capital element of the loan repayments will not show up on the profit and loss account both can vary also.

 Our firm has the skills to help you avoid all of these mistakes and we’d be delighted to talk with you about strengthening your financial reporting processes so that you can make more informed business decisions.